Raspberry Pi Installation

 Now you will see a list of available operating systems.

-• You will probably want to install Raspbian, as it has the desktop experience available.
+• You will probably want to install Raspberry Pi OS, as it has the desktop experience available.

 • You will also get multiple other choices such as: (Media player) - Kodi OS, Emulation or Game OS amongst others.